My Dog Ate Bristles What Should I Do?

 Why Would my Dog Eat Bristles?

 That’s a great question; unfortunately, there’s no one answer.
-If the bristles were from your hairbrush, then it could be your dog smelled you and wanted to get closer.
+If the bristles were from your hairbrush, then it could be that your dog smelt you and wanted to get closer.
 This is one of the reasons they eat socks, dirty underwear, and more.

-Then, of course, there’s no telling why dogs eat what they do.
-Sometimes it’s due to boredom, anxiety, trying to get attention (even negative attention is something), or even due to an underlying medical condition.
+Of course, there’s no telling why dogs eat what they do.
+Sometimes it’s due to boredom, anxiety, trying to get attention (even negative attention is something), or it can be due to an underlying medical condition.

-So, if your dog regularly eats non-food items, it’s probably a good idea to get him checked with the vet.
+So, if your dog regularly eats non-food items, it’s probably a good idea to get him checked out by the vet.
 This way, if your fur baby does have something wrong, it can be detected and treated.

 What to Do If Your Dog’s Eaten Bristles

-First, determine the type of bristles your fur baby’s eaten.
+First, determine the type of bristles your fur baby has eaten.
 Were they metal bristles or nylon?
 How long were they?
 About how many did your dog eat?

 The metal bristles could cause tears or punctures in the dog’s esophagus, stomach lining, or intestines.
 Even if the dog only ate a few bristles.